 The Company periodically performs various stress tests to determine the adequacy of capital/liquidity and ensure rating agency and regulatory requirements can be met.
 The tests performed relate to the quantifiable risk identified in section 4a.

-Based on these results, management of the Company believes that it has sufficient capital and liquidity a.
-Valuation Bases, Assumptions and Methods to Derive the Value of Each Asset Class
+Based on these results, management of the Company believes that it has sufficient capital and liquidity to comply with the contractual obligations of the organization and regulatory requirements.

 5. SOLVENCY VALUATION